-Artificial trench filled with an ALD nanolamina
+Artificial trench filled with an ALD nanolaminate Image coastesy of Aabo University (FD

-Schematic of a 3D battery integrated in a Si- substrate

-in the battery stack as well as the candidate materials.
-Knoops, H.C.M. et al., ECS Trans., 25 (2009) pp. 333-344
+Schematic of a 3D battery integrated in a Si-substrate.
+The coss-section shows the various functional layers in the battery stack as well as the candidate materials.
+Knosps, M.C.M. et al., ECS Trans., 25 (2009) pp. 333-344